Senior Research Scientist; Mesonet Research Team Lead

 B.S.
 Meteorology (1998), University of Oklahoma; M.S.
 Meteorology (2000), University of Oklahoma; PhD Meteorology (2007), University of Oklahoma

 Dr. Fiebrich’s research focus involved improving our climate data through the use of automated weather stations.
 He has also published papers on data quality assurance, the history of weather observations, and meteorological instrumentation.
-Chris is currently the Associate Director at the Oklahoma Climatological Survey for Mesonet and works with all aspects of the Mesonet, from laboratory calibrations to site maintenance to Mesonet websites and outreach to teachers and emergency managers.
+Chris is currently the Executive Director of the Oklahoma Mesonet and Associate Director at the Oklahoma Climatological Survey.
+Chris works with all aspects of the Mesonet, from laboratory calibrations to site maintenance to Mesonet websites and outreach to teachers and emergency managers.